AshOConnor/wp/README.md

 # Lunardo Cinema

-The website in question was developed using a combination of PHP, JavaScript, CSS, and a modest amount of HTML.
+The Lunardo website was developed using a combination of PHP, JavaScript, CSS, and a modest amount of HTML.
 Here's a more refined explanation of the project's progression:

 Our journey in building this cinema website involved four main assignments: